Free Democratic Party: 1949–1969: reconstruction of Germany

 In the second term of the Bundestag, the South German Liberal Democrats gained influence in the party controlling the party leadership between 1954 and 1960.
 Thomas Dehler, a representative of a more social-liberal course from Bavaria took over as party and parliamentary leader.
 The former Minister of Justice Dehler, who in 1933 suffered persecution by the Nazis, was known for his populist rhetorics and tried to emancipate the party from Adenauer's CDU/CSU.
 In the mid-1950s, there were some disagreements between Dehler and Adenauer over foreign policy issues, particularly the founding of the European Defence Community and the Saar statute.
 The FDP took an emphatically nationalist stance on both issues.
 In 1956, the infights between Dehler and Adenauer culminated in a government crisis: The FDP in North Rhine-Westphalia terminated their alliance with the Christian Democrats and formed a new state government with the Social Democratic Party of Germany and the German Center Party which led to a party split.
 16 members of parliament, including former party leader Franz Blücher and the four federal ministers from the FDP left their party and founded the short-lived Free People's Party (FVP).
 Whilst the FVP continued the government coalition with Adenauer's CDU/CSU and merged with the right-wing German Party in 1957, the FDP took it to the opposition for the first time in its history.

 Only one of the smaller post-war parties, the FDP survived despite many problems.
-In the 1957 federal elections they still reached 7.7 percent of the vote and held 41 of 497 seats in the Bundestag.
+In the 1957 federal election they still reached 7.7 percent of the vote and held 41 of 497 seats in the Bundestag.
 However, they still remained in opposition because the Union won an absolute majority.
 At the federal party meeting in Berlin at the end of January 1957, Thomas Dehler was replaced as party chairman by another liberal democrat from South Germany, Reinhold Maier, who was able to stabilize his party before he made way for Erich Mende from North Rhine-Westphalia in 1960.
 With Mende as party leader the FDP went into the 1961 federal election with the promise of ending Konrad Adenauer's leadership and gained 12.8 percent nationwide, the best result until then.
 After the election, however, the FDP again formed a coalition with Adenauer's CDU on the condition that he would retire as chancellor after two years.
 These events led to the FDP being nicknamed the Umfallerpartei ("pushover party").
 In the 1962 Spiegel affair, the FDP temporarily withdrew their ministers from the federal government forcing Defence Minister Franz-Josef Strauß to resign.
 In accordance with his agreement with the FDP, Adenauer resigned from his chancellorship in October 1963, making place for Ludwig Erhard who appointed FDP leader Erich Mende as Vice Chancellor and Minister of All-German Affairs.